 If saving for retirement isn’t at the top of your to do list, you are not alone.
 According to a survey done by LendEDU found that a whopping 37 of millennials are not saving for retirement.
 And, of those that are, they put away an average of $480 per month into their retirement accounts (making it a yearly average of $5,760).

 Finally, that same study found that this group spends more money on dining out and entertainment expenses monthly than they do on retirement savings… priorities people (… I totally get it).
+This can backfire badly when you reach retirement age, especially if you find yourself in need of care.
+If you've ever had to use a site like careforfamily.com.au to find care for an elderly parent, you'll know that it's more than worth saving up for.
+Savings will significantly improve your quality of life, even if you're only putting a little away per month.
 In any case, if you are one of the 37 percent of millennials that don’t save for retirement, or you’re in the group of those that spend more money on entertainment expenses than saving it’s not too late!

 How Much Should You Be Saving for Retirement?